1.0 Overview

 4.1.1 Generate a Key

 This action will generate the configured key type in the configured GCP KMS regions directly, and it will be represented as a virtual key in the corresponding GCP KMS group.
 This means that the virtual key in the GCP KMS group will point to the actual key in GCP KMS that stores the key material of this new key.
+The virtual key only stores the key information and key attributes, but it does not have the key material.

 In your Fortanix DSM console, follow the process below to create a new key: